Frequently Asked Questions

 Do you offer a free trial?

 We offer something different than a free trial, which is often too short or offers limited access.
-With Skimmer, you sign up like a regular user and we offer a 60-day money back guarantee.
-So, you have access to all our features right away, including our customer support, and two months to fully test the system and determine if it’s right for you.
+With Skimmer, you sign up like a regular user and we offer a 30-day money back guarantee.
+So, you have access to all our features right away, including our customer support, and a full month to test the system and determine if it’s right for you.
 If you like Skimmer and decide to continue, you can keep right on using it as you have.
-However, if you decide it’s not the right fit for your company, you can cancel anytime within the first 60 days and receive a full refund.
+However, if you decide it’s not the right fit for your company, you can cancel anytime within the first 30 days and receive a full refund.

 Can I pause my subscription?